Fusion and (non)-rigidity of Virasoro Kac modules in logarithmic minimal models at $(p,q)$-central charge: Intertwining operators and Virasoro tensor categories

 \subsection{\texorpdfstring{$C_1$}{C1}-cofinite modules for the Virasoro algebra}

 Given a module $W$ for a vertex operator algebra $V$, define the subspace

 where $\mathrm{wt}\,v$ denotes the conformal weight of a vector $v\in V$.
 The module $W$ is \textit{$C_1$-cofinite} if $\dim W/C_1(W)<\infty$.
+This vertex algebraic notion of $C_1$-cofiniteness corresponds to the conformal field theoretic notion of quasi-rationality defined by Nahm in \cite{Na}.
+A $V$-module $W$ is $C_1$-cofinite if and only if one can write $W=T+C_1(W)$ for some finite-dimensional subspace $T\subseteq W$, called a \textit{special subspace} in \cite{Na}.

+\begin{Remark} Recalling Remark \ref{rem:CFT_VOA_relns}, the space $C_1(W)$ would be defined in physics notation as the span of vectors $v_{-m} w$ for $w\in W$ and $v\in V$ homogeneous of conformal weight $m>0$. \end{Remark}

-In \cite{Hu-diff-eqns}, Huang proved that compositions of intertwining operators involving $C_1$-cofinite modules for a vertex operator algebra satisfy systems of differential equations with regular singular points, a key step towards proving the associativity of intertwining operators involving $C_1$-cofinite modules.
-Moreover, Miyamoto showed \cite{Miy} that the category of $C_1$-cofinite modules is closed under tensor products.
+In \cite{Na}, Nahm used a conformal field theoretic definition of fusion product (see also \cite{GK}) to show that the fusion product of two quasi-rational modules is quasi-rational.
+In \cite{Miy}, Miyamoto proved this same result in a vertex algebraic context, showing that the category of $C_1$-cofinite modules is closed under tensor products.
+Moreover, in \cite{Hu-diff-eqns}, Huang proved that compositions of intertwining operators involving $C_1$-cofinite modules for a vertex operator algebra satisfy systems of differential equations with regular singular points, a key step towards proving the associativity of intertwining operators involving $C_1$-cofinite modules.
 Thus it is natural to expect that the category of $C_1$-cofinite modules for a vertex operator algebra should satisfy the conditions of \cite{HLZ8} for existence of braided tensor category structure.
 These conditions have now been verified for the $C_1$-cofinite module categories of many vertex operator algebras; in particular, the main result of \cite{CJORY} is the following: \begin{Theorem} Let $V_c$ be the universal Virasoro vertex operator algebra at any central charge $c\in\mathbb{C}$, and let $\mathcal{O}_c$ be the category of $C_1$-cofinite $V_c$-modules.
 Then $\mathcal{O}_c$ is equal to the category of finite-length $V_c$-modules whose composition factors come from $\lbrace\mathcal{L}_{r,s}\;\vert\; r,s\in\mathbb{Z}_{\geq 1}\rbrace$.
 Moreover, $\mathcal{O}_c$ admits the braided tensor category structure of \cite{HLZ8}. \end{Theorem}

 \begin{Remark} For $c=c_{p,q}$ where $p,q\geq 2$ and $\mathrm{gcd}(p,q)=1$, the braided tensor category $\mathcal{O}_{c_{p,q}}$ does not include the Verma modules $\mathcal{V}_{r,s}$ or the Feigin-Fuchs modules $\mathcal{F}_{r,s}$, since these modules do not have finite length.
 But $\mathcal{O}_{c_{p,q}}$ does include all proper quotients of the Verma modules $\mathcal{V}_{r,s}$ and all Kac modules $\mathcal{K}_{r,s}$. \end{Remark}